HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

 ## Conclusions

-We observe a significant increase in WebAssembly adoption over the last five years, rising from 0.04% in 2021 to 0.35% in 2025, though growth has stabilized in the last two years.
+WebAssembly adoption has significantly increased over the last four years, rising from 0.04% in 2021 to 0.35% in 2025, though growth has stabilized in the last two years.
 Usage is most prevalent on high-ranking websites and decreases significantly among less popular pages.
 We find that WebAssembly is currently deployed for two distinct purposes: handling specific utility functions (such as encryption or checksums) and powering full standalone applications.
 Furthermore, our findings highlight the widespread adoption of Microsoft’s frameworks, indicating their significant role in driving the current WebAssembly ecosystem.

 Considering the significant developments in Wasm specifications and increased interest from the community, we believe the adoption of WebAssembly will further increase in the future.